Buhari Assents to Copyright, Medical School Bills

 President Muhammadu Buhari has signed two bills recently passed by the National Assembly into law.

-The Senior Special Assistant to the President on National Assembly Matters (House of Representatives), Nasiru Ila, made this known in a statement he issued Thursday and titled ‘Buhari Assents to Copyright Right, Federal College of Medical Laboratory Science and Technology Jos Bills’.
+The Senior Special Assistant to the President on National Assembly Matters (House of Representatives), Nasiru Ila, made this known in a statement he issued yesterday, titled, ‘Buhari Assents to Copyright Right, Federal College of Medical Laboratory Science and Technology Jos Bills.’

 According to Ila, the president assented to the bills on March 17.

-The Act, according to him, also provides specially for the needs of the blind, visually impaired and print disabled persons to have access to learning and reading materials in accessible formats.
+The Act according to him, also provides specially for the needs blind, visually impaired and print disabled persons to have access to learning and reading materials in accessible formats, according to Ila.